eirikpre/VSCode-SystemVerilog/README.md

 ## Features
 - Syntax Highlighting
 - Go to symbol in document
-- Go to symbol in workspace folder
+- Go to symbol in workspace folder (indexed modules/interfaces/programs/classes/packages)
 - Code snippets for common blocks

 ## Recommendations
-- For `.sv`/`.v` icons, I recommend you to try [Material Icon Theme](https://marketplace.visualstudio.com/items?itemName=PKief.material-icon-theme).
+- For `.sv`/`.v` icons is now included in [vscode-icons](https://marketplace.visualstudio.com/items?itemName=robertohuertasm.vscode-icons) thanks to mrvkino
 - This is not a functional HDL tool that will compile and simulate your code, but this extension will make it easier and more user friendly when writing Verilog/SystemVerilog

 ## Known Issues
+- Starting up may be a little bit slow if it's a large workspace with many `.sv` files because of indexing
-- Go to symbol stops at 250 matched files (to stay responsive/quick).
+- Go to symbol does regex search instead of fuzzy matching.

 ## Future
 - 100% Complete syntax highlighting
+- Instantiate module from already indexed modules
 - Tree view of module hierarchy
 - References document
 - IntelliSense support